brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 ![Real love](3.jpg "Real love")

-Ultimately, real love might be about seeing someone clearly, accepting them fully–flaws and all–in the present moment.
+Real love, at least as I understand it, means seeing someone clearly and not secretly trying to edit them into a different person.
 It's the opposite of pretending to care while secretly wishing they were different.
 And sometimes, love means making difficult choices, like letting someone go when you know deep down that the connection isn't right.